Omniauth::Strategies::CentralLogin

 ActionCable and authentication with Devise (2/2)

-An article, posted more than 7 years ago filed in authentication, ActionCable, devise, rails, ruby on rails, ruby, websockets & communication.
+An article, posted about 8 years ago filed in authentication, ActionCable, devise, rails, ruby on rails, ruby, websockets & communication.

 This is a short follow up on the previous article in which the ActionCable basics were explained.
 We can now add some level of authentication.
 Authentication is a bit harder than simply registering some before_action’s, but it is perfectly doable, especially if you've survived the previous tutorial.